weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 export default App

 ```

-but now if you retry to build it will fail (try it ;)).

-So next steps would be to be able to build !
+And its about time to build ! so `yarn build` will unfortunatly crash miserably...
+Next step: be able to build!

+### bundling

+According to Webpack error messages, we need a transpiler to understand JSX, which is React's javascript flavour.So, we need to call Babel at the rescue.
+Below the commands to install babel:

 ```bash
 yarn add @babel/core babel-loader @babel/preset-env @babel/preset-react --dev
 touch .babelrc
 ```

-and then, within your .babelrc
+Then, editing your .babelrc

 ```javascript
 {
 	"presets":["@babel/preset-env", "@babel/preset-react"]
 }
 ```

 let's update webpack.config.js, it should then looks like this:

 ```javascript
 const path = require('path');